Shreyas-kh/ShreyashKhote/README.md

 An analysis of an e-commerce platform's dataset, where various business insights are derived using data analysis and visualization techniques to optimize sales and operations.

 ### [Project 2: Sentiment Analysis](https://github.com/users/Shreyas-kh/projects/1)
-A project management dashboard built to track and manage projects using data visualization tools.
-This dashboard helps to monitor project progress, tasks, and deadlines.
+A project focused on analyzing text data to determine the sentiment (positive, negative, neutral) using natural language processing (NLP) techniques in Python.

 ---